 FHA Loan Calculator

-Your loan-to-value (LTV) ratio is an important figure to know because it helps determine what size mortgage you are eligible for relative to the value of your home.
-The FHA program allows you to buy a home with a down payment as low as 3.5% which means the maximum LTV ratio is 96.5%.
-So your loan amount can be as much as 96.5% of your property value.
-Our calculator enables you to understand how your LTV ratio changes depending on your down payment.
+Loan-to-Value (LTV) Ratio.
+This is the ratio of your mortgage amount to the fair market value of the property being financed.
+It is important to know your LTV ratio because it helps determine what size FHA loan you are eligible for relative to the value of your home.
+The FHA program allows you to buy a home with a maximum LTV ratio of 96.5%.
+Our FHA Loan Calculator enables you to understand how your LTV ratio changes depending on your down payment.

 What You Need to Know About an FHA Loan